Lower Bounds on Learning Pauli Channels with Individual Measurements: A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime

-Once the family $\cF$ is constructed, we can use it to encode a message in $\llbracket1,M\rrbracket$ to a quantum Pauli channel $\cP= \cP_{x}$ in the family $\cF$.
-The decoder receives this unknown quantum Pauli channel, chooses its inputs states and performs adaptive incoherent measurements and learns it.
+Once the family $\cF$ is constructed, we can use it to encode a message in $[M]$ to the sequence of outcomes produced by the learning algorithm when provided with the quantum Pauli channel $\cP= \cP_{x}$ in the family $\cF$.
+More precisely, the learning algorithm chooses its inputs states, performs adaptive individual measurements, and observes a sequence of outcomes that will be transmitted to the decoder.
+Upon receiving this sequence of outcomes, the decoder runs the data-processing part of the learning algorithm to learn the Pauli channel $\cP= \cP_{x}$.
 Therefore a $1/3$-correct algorithm can decode with a probability of failure at most $1/3$ by finding the closest quantum Pauli channel in the family $\cF$ to the channel approximated by the algorithm.
-By Fano's inequality, the encoder and decoder should share at least $\Omega(\log(M))= \Omega(d^2)$ nats of information. \begin{lemma}[\cite{fano1961transmission}] The mutual information between the encoder and the decoder is at least
+By Fano's inequality, the encoder and decoder should share at least $\Omega(\log(M))\ge \Omega(d^2)$ nats of information. {More precisely, if we} denote by $X$ the uniform random variable on the set $[M]$ representing the {message being encoded} and $I_1,\dots,I_N$ the sequence of outcomes produced by the data-acquisition part of the learning algorithm, we have: \begin{lemma} The mutual information between the encoder and the {outcomes produced by the learning algorithm} is at least

 \end{lemma}